Kanban-Zai/kanban-zai-version-1.0/README.md

 ...

-In 2020, an estimated 1 million computer programming-related jobs in the US are expected to be unfilled.
+The IT industry is rapidly changing, which has led to a shortage of software engineers to help manage workloads, new technologies and new ways of working.

 ...

-The IT industry is rapidly changing, which has led to a shortage of software engineers to help manage workloads, new technologies and new ways of working.
 According to November 2019 insights from CNBC News, there are about 920,000 unfilled IT positions.

+...

+In 2020, an estimated 1 million, computer programming-related jobs in the US are expected to be unfilled.

 ...